chrishamm/pi-gen/README.md

-# pi-gen
+# DuetPi

 Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.
+This version is customized for Duet3D.

 **Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while Raspberry Pi OS 64 bit images are based primarily on Debian.

+## Prebuilt images

+There are two prebuilt DuetPi variants available:

+- DuetPi with a graphical user interface
+- DuetPi Lite without a GUI

+Both come with a preinstalled and preconfigured variant of [DuetSoftwareFramework](https://github.com/Duet3D/DuetSoftwareFramework).

 ## Dependencies